Applauz Blog

 This type of formal recognition is important to show employees they are valued and important.

-Either way, writing an anniversary letter for an employee can seem tricky atperformance first.
+Either way, writing a work anniversary message to an employee can seem tricky atperformance first.

 You might not be sure exactly what to say.
 And you might worry about coming across as generic or dull.
 As a result, the task may fall to the bottom of your to-do list.
 Sound familiar?